A Tale of Two Cities!

 Johannesburg:(we can discuss your preferences as we proceed)

-Selection of following ( we will discuss your preferences as we proceed) Drive past Nelson Mandela’s home in the elite suburb of Houghton, Apartheid Museum,
+Selection of following ( we will discuss your preferences as we proceed) Drive past Nelson Mandela’s home in the elite suburb of Houghton, now a Boutique Hotel, Apartheid Museum,

-Centre City Business Area ( Head offices of large mining houses, banks etc), Newtown precinct with Museum Africa, Top of Africa 50 storeys up in Johannesburg’s highest building, Visit to local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid ( entrance fees of ZAR150.00 per person).
+Centre City Business Area ( Head offices of large mining houses, banks etc), Newtown precinct with Museum Africa, Top of Africa 50 storeys up in Johannesburg’s highest building, Visit to a local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid (entrance fees of ZAR280.00 per person).

 Soweto: (we can discuss your preferences as we proceed)

-Drive past Nelson Mandela’s home in the elite suburb of Houghton, Centre City Business Area ( Head offices of large mining houses, banks etc.), Satyagraha House home of Mahatma Gandhi, Stately Mansions of 19th century Mining Millionaires, " Top of Africa" 50 storeys up in Johannesburg’s highest building, Visit to local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Mandela Square and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid ( add entrance fees of ZAR250.00 per person).
+Drive past Nelson Mandela’s home in the elite suburb of Houghton, Centre City Business Area ( Head offices of large mining houses, banks, etc.), Satyagraha House home of Mahatma Gandhi, Stately Mansions of 19th-century Mining Millionaires, " Top of Africa" 50 storeys up in Johannesburg’s highest building, Visit to a local orphanage, Witwatersrand University and the Origins Centre, Old Fort Prison and the Constitutional Court, Sandton and Mandela Square and Lilliesleaf secret hideout of The ANC and Nelson Mandela during apartheid (add entrance fees of ZAR250.00 per person).
 Or anything else you might like to include.

-Soweto and Apartheid Museum (ZAR3,050.00 for 1, ZAR3,390.00 for 2 and ZAR1,090.00 for each additional person more than 2) With Lunch at Shebeen c.6 hrs Itinerary for Soweto as above in full day tour starting with Apartheid Museum.
+Soweto and Apartheid Museum (ZAR3 510.00 for 1, ZAR4 190.00 for 2 and ZAR1 360.00 for each additional person more than 2) With Lunch at Shebeen c.6 hrs Itinerary for Soweto as above in full-day tour starting with Apartheid Museum.

-All tours Include: Transport in a/c modern vehicles with tourism permits with qualified Tour Guide and applicable entrances fees.
+All tours Include Transport in air-conditioned vehicles with tourism permits with a qualified Tour Guide and applicable entrances fees.

 Enjoy Jo’burg and its environs with the services of a fully informed and communicative tour guide who can inform you and answer questions about all aspects and areas of South Africa present and past.